This article appeared on Positively Positive.

 “Loving myself?
 Wasn’t that supposed to be selfish?
 Isn’t that coming from my ego?
 What am I doing here?
 I am turning into a narcissist now?” – here’s how the voices in my head sounded at the time.

 To me, that was a very uncomfortable exercise to do, but I decided to repeat it every single day.
 You see, new habits are learned by practice – and that’s exactly what happened.
 After a few weeks, watching myself in the mirror and saying “I love you” didn’t feel awkward any longer.
 Not at all.
-It was natural, warm and cozy.
+It was natural, warm and cosy.

 Embracing myself with love and compassion was one of the most beautiful gifts I have offered myself.
 It felt transformational from the inside out, like a rebirth.
 So I stopped wearing that heavy makeup mask.
 I didn’t need it any longer.
 Today, I use to put on a very light makeup, and when I do grocery shopping or go for a walk, I don’t have any.